craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 Should be easy enough.
 I'll use paint.

+## Three Clue
+I want the players to understand some things about [[Heilich-Muwwoq]]

+1. This used to be a human mining settlement
+	1. the machinery is not of duergar construction
+	2. the manors are not of duergar construction
+	3. a large population of slaves are human here
+2. Bardaux isnt here;
+		1. Ungaethram is the largest Drow settlement around
+		2. The Da'Furik Family sells slaves, ties to [[Yuurmin]], ties to [[Ungaethram]]
+		3.

 # PROJECT ELVES

 Make elves cool and old-tolkein-esq; good crafters and enchanters - similar with dwarves; next to do - but they got hit hard eary with [[The Old|Minyostalma]] and the [[50 Year Fires]]